EthanSansom/vlightr/README.md

   `highlight_case()`
 - [magrittr](https://magrittr.tidyverse.org/), whose `%>%` made the
   highlight pipe `%hl>%` possible
+- [cli](https://cli.r-lib.org/index.html), which is responsible for all of the colored text produced by {vlightr}
 - [vctrs](https://vctrs.r-lib.org/index.html), for making S3 vectors
   easy to work with
 - [usethis](https://usethis.r-lib.org/) and